 The project is currently in the Feasibility Phase which is anticipated to last 16-20 months.
 During the Feasibility Phase Skanska USA has been hired as the Owner’s Project Manager (OPM) and HMFH Architects has been selected as the project designer.

-The Building Committee currently anticipates that construction would begin no earlier than Fall 2019.
+The Building Committee currently anticipates that construction would begin no earlier than Spring 2020.
 The length of the Construction Phase will be determined after the design has been completed and funding has been approved.
 The project is currently anticipated to be completed between 2022 and 2024.

 In order to receive state funding for the project, the MSBA requires that each town go through a very specific and detailed process.
 In addition, there are many checkpoints along the process that require a vote from the MSBA Board of Directors before the project can move forward.